 1).
 Not Keeping Track Of Your Spendings

 Spending without paying attention to the things they spend on is what keeps a lot of people’s pockets empty.
 This is because they spend so much money on a wide variety of really small unimportant things.
-Spending on the small stuffs unconsciously eats deep into their finances overtime, as they are largely unnoticeable.
+Spending on the small kinds of stuff unconsciously eats deep into their finances over time, as they are largely unnoticeable.

-In order to keep yourself from going broke and for you to have enough saved for the rainy day, it is crucial that you begin to keep track of where and how your money is spent.
+To keep yourself from going broke and for you to have enough saved for the rainy day, you must begin to keep track of where and how your money is spent.

 2).
 Mistaking Your Wants With Your Needs